 - Overseeing the contract novation process for asset purchase business sales;

-- Help meeting other government contracts small business requirements in a novation contract;
+- Help meeting other FAR government contracts small business requirements in a novation contract;

 - Working with your local state attorneys through the buying and selling process, and

-- Overseeing the purchase and sale transaction to from beginning to end.
+- Overseeing the purchase and sale transaction from beginning to end.

-- Help for small businesses that are SBA 8(a) certified or some other government small business designation.
+- Help for small businesses that are SBA 8(a) certified or some other government small business designation such as SDVOSB, HUBZOne or others.
 Learn more about the small business set aside rules.

 - We offer rates at a fraction of what large novation law firms charge.